CBTS-cloud-transformation/terraform-training/README.md

 Get your hands dirty by installing Terraform on both MacOS, Linux and Windows.
 We'll guide you through the process with clear instructions and commands.

-#### Setting up Terraform for Azure
+#### Setting up Terraform

-Dive into Azure integration with Terraform.
-You'll learn how to set up your Azure credentials and configure the Azure provider within Terraform to start provisioning resources.
+Dive into provider integration with Terraform.
+You'll learn how to authenticate to and configure the provider within Terraform to start provisioning resources.

 #### Writing Your First Terraform Code